Al3xandruF/synth.esthesia_music_player_project-2/README.md

 **The website will contantly improve on UX such as:**

-- Intuitive and easy interaction with the Music Player's features.
+- Intuitive and easy interaction with the Music Player's existing and to be added features.
-- Search bar for songs will be added.
-- Appearance features will be implemented frequently.

 ## **Design**
 ---